mgrassho/SAPBTP_MBT_Basic/README.md

 </EntityType>
 ```

-We put this entity direcly beneth our existing `Customer`.
+We put this entity directly beneath our existing `Customer`.
 At the moment, this would be a local entity - same as our Customer.
 Next, we will add another vocabulary to our service definition in order to enable the caching feature.
 Let's add the needed Reference:

 ```xml